skawo/GodMode9-with-Cartridge-Fixer/README.md

 * **Wolfvak** for ARM11 code, FIRM binary launcher, exception handlers, PCX code, Makefile and for help on countless other occasions
 * **SciresM** for helping me figure out RomFS and for boot9strap
 * **SciresM**, **Myria**, **Normmatt**, **TuxSH** and **hedgeberg** for figuring out sighax and giving us access to bootrom
-* **ihaveamac** for implementing Lua support, and first developing the simple CIA generation method and for being of great help in porting it
+* **ihaveamac** for first developing the simple CIA generation method and for being of great help in porting it
-* **DarkRTA** for linker support during the implementation of Lua
-* **luigoalma** for fixing Lua to compile without issues
-* **Gruetzig** for re-implementing the Lua os module
 * **wwylele** and **aspargas2** for documenting and implementing the DISA, DIFF, and BDRI formats
 * **dratini0** for savefile management, based on [TWLSaveTool](https://github.com/TuxSH/TWLSaveTool/)
-* **Pk11** for unicode support and her ongoing work on GodMode9 translations and translation support
 * **b1l1s** for helping me figure out A9LH compatibility
 * **Gelex** and **AuroraWright** for helping me figure out various things
 * **stuckpixel** for the new 6x10 font and help on various things